Wondering where the Dorohedoro anime leaves off in the

 Is Kaiman the Same in the Manga as in the Anime?

 Yes, Kaiman’s personality and goals are portrayed very faithfully in the anime.
 The core of his character—a cheerful amnesiac with a lizard head who loves gyoza and hunts sorcerers—is identical.
-The manga simply provides much more depth and follows his journey to its ultimate conclusion, answering all the questions about his past.
+The

 Does the Manga Explain Nikaido’s Magic Better?

-Is the Humor the Same in the Manga?
+Is the Humor the Same in the Manga ?

 Key Takeaways: Dorohedoro Anime to Manga Guide

-- The Anime Ends at Chapter 41: The most direct continuation point for the anime is Chapter 41 of the manga, located in Volume 7.
+- The Anime Ends at Chapter 41: The most direct continuation point for the anime is Chapter 41 of the

-- Starting at Chapter 1 is Recommended: For the complete experience, including skipped chapters (like the fight club arc) and bonus content, starting from the beginning is the fan-preferred path.
+manga , located in Volume 7. - Starting at Chapter 1 is Recommended: For the complete experience, including skipped chapters (like the fight club arc) and bonus content, starting from the beginning is the fan-preferred path.

-- The Majority of the Story is Unadapted: The anime covers only about 7 of the 23 total manga volumes, leaving approximately 70% of the completed story exclusively in the manga.
+- The Majority of the Story is Unadapted: The anime covers only about 7 of the 23 total

-- Key Content Was Skipped: The anime omits several chapters, most notably a mini-arc around Chapter 11 about an underground fight club that provides important context for Nikaido and the world of Hole.
+Manga Offers Deeper Lore and a Grittier Tone: Q Hayashida’s detailed and chaotic art style creates a more immersive and graphic experience, and themanga delves much deeper into character backstories and world-building. - Key Content Was Skipped: The anime omits several chapters, most notably a mini-arc around Chapter 11 about an underground fight club that provides important context for Nikaido and the world of Hole.

-- The Story is Complete: The Dorohedoro manga finished in 2018 with 23 volumes, so readers can enjoy the entire, finished narrative without waiting for new releases.
+manga finished in 2018 with 23 volumes, so readers can enjoy the entire, finished narrative without waiting for new releases.

 Final Thoughts on Continuing the Dorohedoro Saga

-Whether you choose to jump in at Chapter 41 for a quick continuation or start from Chapter 1 for the definitive experience, reading the manga is essential for any fan who loved the anime.
-The 12-episode series was a brilliant introduction, but it only scratched the surface of the chaotic, hilarious, and brutal world Q Hayashida created.
+Whether you choose to jump in at Chapter 41 for a quick continuation or start from Chapter 1 for the definitive experience, reading the

-Last update on 2026-02-03 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2026-05-04 / Affiliate links / Images from Amazon Product Advertising API